Burp Suite for Pentester: Web Scanner & Crawler

 Let’s check how we can do it.

-Back on the dashboard, select “New Scan”, and now this time opt “Crawl & Audit”, further mention the URL within it.
+Back on the dashboard, select “New Scan”, and now this time opt for “Crawl & Audit”, further mention the URL within it.

 However, all the internal options are the same.